Trans Connect - Individual and Community Support for Transgender People

 Provided by ANKORS (AIDS Network Kootenay Outreach and Support Society)

-health and community program supporting transgender, two spirit, intersex, and gender diverse people in the East & West Kootenay regions.
+A health and community program supporting transgender, non-binary, Two Spirit, intersex, and gender diverse people in the East & West Kootenay regions.

 250-505-5506 (Nelson)